High-Country Writing Retreat

 Dates: August 6 - 11, 2023

 This is a great opportunity for new and experienced writers alike to take inspiration from the spiced air and rushing waters of the northern Sierra.
 Group sessions provide a stimulating setting for writing and sharing work without judgment.
 Unstructured periods allow plenty of time for individual writing, recreation, and optional one-on-one instructor conferences.
 Prompts and exercises are conducive to poetry and/or prose, and to exploration of a wide range of topics and concerns.
 Bring a writing project in progress, an empty notebook ready to be filled, or both.

-Sarah Rabkin has been leading workshops at the Sierra Nevada Field Campus for thirty years.
-Having taught writing and environmental studies at UC Santa Cruz for three decades, she now works as a freelance editor, writing coach, and oral historian.
+Sarah Rabkin has been leading workshops at the Sierra Nevada Field Campus for more than thirty years.
+After teaching writing and environmental studies at UC Santa Cruz for three decades, she now works as a freelance editor, writing coach, and oral historian.
 Sarah has degrees in biology (Harvard) and science communication (UCSC).
-She is the author and illustrator of What I Learned at Bug Camp: Essays on Finding a Home in the World (2011) and is working on a book about quiet activism .
+She is the author and illustrator of What I Learned at Bug Camp: Essays on Finding a Home in the World (2011), and is seeking a publisher for a recently completed book titled The Quiet Activist: Healing the World by Doing What You Love.
 She lives near Monterey Bay with her husband, poet Charles Atkinson.
-Learn more about Sarah or email her at firstname.lastname@example.org.
+Learn more about Sarah or email her at email@example.com.

 Please plan to arrive at the field campus by 4:00 on Sunday afternoon if possible, and no later than 5:30, to give yourself time to check in with the instructor, unload and move into your tent before 6:00 dinner.
 We will have an introductory meeting at 7:00 on Sunday evening.